 Senior Fellow, John G. Tower Center for Public Policy & International Affairs at SMU

 Lee Cullum is a prominent television, radio, and print journalist.
-She currently hosts CEO, a series of interviews with leaders from the world of business, produced by PBS in Dallas-Fort Worth.
+She is currently associated with the PBS affiliate in Dallas-Fort Worth and, as a senior fellow, with the John G. Tower Center for Public Policy and International Affairs at SMU.
 She also regularly contributes columns to Dallas Morning News.
-Cullum has been a member of the Inter-American Dialogue since 1994.

 On the board of the Council on Foreign Relations for 10 years, Cullum currently serves as a director of the American Council on Germany, the Pacific Council on International Policy, the Dallas Committee on Foreign Relations, and the Social Sciences Foundation benefitting the Graduate School of International Studies at the University of Denver.
-Additionally, she is a member of the National Committee on US-China Relations and the advisory board of the International Programs Center at the University of Oklahoma.
+Additionally, she is a member of the National Committee on US-China Relations and the American Security Project and the advisory board of the International Programs Center at the University of Oklahoma.